Our #1 Rated

 Macbook Pro is a done-deal when it comes to a multi-purpose machine capable of keeping up with demanding workloads.
 It’s light, portable with a high-definition display, and the keys are highly responsive.
 The OLED touch bar offers quicker navigation within many applications and DAWs.

-If you’re serious about music production or DJing, and don’t have the funds to splash out on thousands of analogue gear or hardware – investing in a powerful computer or quality laptop is the next best purchase you can make.
+If you’re serious about music production or DJing, and don’t have the funds to splash out the dollars on analogue gear or hardware – investing in a powerful computer or quality laptop is the next best investment you can make.

 Some producers like to lock themselves away in their caves all day making beats, while others prefer to find their inspiration outside of the bedroom.

 In which case, if you’re more inclined to the mobile/on-the-go lifestyle, you’ll need a powerful laptop capable of storing a lot of data and handling a good few years of abuse.

 So, we thought we’d lay out some long-lasting, affordable options of the best laptops for you to consider as the base of your music production.

 CPU – If you’re going to be working in a DAW with several plug-ins open, you’re going to need a system with a good processor that can handle multiple tasks.
 Rendering tracks with several channels and effects will also require a strong CPU.
 Laptops with Core i3, i5, or i7 processors are the best bet.